adunning/dissertation/03-wisdom-commentaries.md

 ### *Laus beatissime uirginis*: Commentary on the Song of Songs

 *Laus beatissime uirginis*, as Alexander refers to his commentary on the Song of Songs, picks up where he left off in *Solatium*.
 Its proem describes the virtues of humility and obedience, continuing through Genesis with Noah, Abraham, Moses, and other figures of the Old Testament.
 These are all portrayed as forerunners of the Virgin Mary, herself the ideal model for human emulation.
 The first chapters of Book 1 pick up not at the beginning of the Song of Songs, but once again with the beginning of Genesis.
 If Alexander can be taken at his word, the work was conceived from the outset as the first of a series of commentaries on the Wisdom books.
-He explains later in *Super parabolas* that the order of the books' interpretation differs from that of their appearance ('just as the order of the edition of the books of Aristotle'): the Song of Songs is logically the first book in terms of exposition, as it addresses the Incarnation; Ecclesiastes relates to the time of the preaching of the Apostles; and Proverbs to the time of the rise of heretics.[^order]
+He explains later in *Super parabolas* that the order of the books' interpretation differs from that of their appearance ('just as the order of the edition of the books of Aristotle'): the Song of Songs is logically the first book in terms of exposition, as it addresses the 'mystery of the Incarnation'; Ecclesiastes relates to the 'time of apostolic preaching'; and Proverbs to the 'time of the rise of heretics'.[^order]

 [^order]: *Super parabolas* Proem.6, Oxford, Jesus College, 94, fol.
 59rb: